rikai/OpenYourMouth/Bacon/British/FriedBacon.md

 # Fried bacon
+## Description
-## The nice but unhealthy way to bacon
+The nice but unhealthy way to bacon

 ### Ingredients